edgexfoundry/edgex-docs/docs_src/design/ucr/Global Common Configuration.md

 ### Other Related Issues

 - UCR for URI for files (Units or Measurements, Config, Profiles, etc.)
-  - Once defined the same URI approach shall be used for loading the global common configuration files when the Configuration Provider is not used.
+  - Once defined the same URI approach shall be used for loading the global common configuration files from file based Configuration Provider.

 ### References